geoffbennett/ConsoleInvaders/README.md

 - [ ] Add the mothership
 - [ ] Add levels with increasing difficulty instead of just "winning"
 - [ ] Automatically size the console correctly
+- [ ] Switch to floating point with elapsed time
+- [ ] Handle player life loss a bit nicer
+- [ ] Setup a proper start menu
+- [ ] Return to the start menu after death
+- [ ] Set a window title instead of the default